7 must-do activities in Seoul from Klook, KKday and Trazy

 Why book your Seoul tours and activities from Klook, KKday and Trazy etc. in advance?

 I relied heavily on Klook and KKday for the 5 days I spent in Seoul, mainly because of the language barrier and I didn’t want to end up getting incorrect tickets.
 Backstory: There was once I bought the wrong entrance tickets and it was ridiculously laughable.
 Even though I have a basic command of Japanese and can decipher most Kanji because of the similarity to Mandarin, somehow I still screwed up. 😂

 I wanted to get tickets to the garden in Tenryu-ji, a beautiful temple in Kyoto, Japan so I went inside this hall with a ticket booth, got my tickets and realised that I had to walk an entire round inside the hall to get out since they had a one-way direction set up.
 Since I had my companions waiting, I was eager to get out, which I did in about 30 seconds.
 And this was when the revelation hit…could the tickets I just bought, be for the entry to this hall?!
 Wish the revelation hit earlier then maybe I could have saved USD15. 🤦♀️

-Other than helping to avoid such situations, entering attractions and places with pre-bought tickets also makes me feel like this:
+Additionally, it helps that entering attractions and places with pre-bought tickets makes me feel like this: